 Did you know Monkey’s early spiritual training in chapter one is connected to historical Daoist internal alchemy?
-After becoming a student of the great immortal Subodhi in India, Sun receives a private lesson in which his master recites an instructional poem, part of which reads:
+After becoming a student of the Patriarch Subodhi in the Western Cattle-Gift Continent (India), Sun receives a private lesson in which his master recites an instructional poem:

 This bold, secret saying that’s wondrous and true:

 All power resides in the semen, breath, and spirit;

 Store these securely lest there be a leak.

 Lest there be a leak!

 Heed my teaching and the Way itself will thrive.

 Hold fast oral formulas so useful and keen

 Where the light is bright.